davidchesnut/sp-general-docs/docs/how-to-create-a-master-page-preview-file-in-sharepoint-2013.md

 3. Use an HTML editor to edit the master page preview file.
 Update the file to reflect the layout and appearance of your master page.

-    > [!Tip]
+    > [!TIP]
 > Dimension values are specified as percentages in the master page preview file.
 The following example shows one method for converting an absolute measurement (pixels) into a relative measurement (percentage).
 Assume you have a browser size of 1024x768.
 If the master page has an element height of 32 pixels and the parent element is the body of the page, you calculate the percentage by dividing the element height by the browser height.
 The relative measurement is 4%(32/768).
 4. Upload the master page preview file to the Master Page Gallery.

-5. Use the  **Change the look** wizard to test the master page preview with your site content.
+5. Use the **Change the look**wizard to test the master page preview with your site content.

-    > [!Note]
+    > [!NOTE]
 > You can also create a design that uses the new master page by adding an item to the Composed Looks list.
-The design will be available in the design gallery (the first page of the  **Change the look** wizard).
+The design will be available in the design gallery (the first page of the **Change the look**wizard).
 For more information, see the [Deploy a theme by using the user interface](how-to-deploy-a-custom-theme-in-sharepoint-2013.md#section2) procedure in [How to: Deploy a custom theme in SharePoint 2013](how-to-deploy-a-custom-theme-in-sharepoint-2013.md).
 6. Repeat steps 3 to 5, as necessary.